FriendlyMosquito/Avellaneda-Stoikov_real_MBP-1_data/README.md

 inventory skew actually does to the inventory distribution `q` and the P&L `wealth` distribution compared to quoting symmetrically around the mid-price.

-As will be seen in the distributions and plots later the model does work, although it rarely makes a positive P&L but if the symmetrical strategy experiences losses, A-S loses in that case are significantly smaller.
+As will be seen in the distributions and plots later the model does work, although it rarely makes a positive P&L but if the symmetrical strategy experiences major losses, A-S loses in that case are significantly smaller.
+All the plots from the data that was run are in the Repo's folder `experiment_plots`.
+Some examples will be found in the `README.md`.
 The `q` sits on average around zero and doesn't deviate by a lot.
 While the symmetrical case `q` can go all over the place.
 This is what the Avellaneda-Stoikov model was created for, managing `q`, and the code reproduces it.
 Also I haven't estimated `k` and the appropriate `constant` in place of `T-t`, and **$\sigma^2$** also is a single constant, estimated only once, which also isn't really accurate because the interval was chosen naively.
 Given these limitations of my implementation the model still has a chance of making a positive P&L while keeping `q` under control.
+All the limitations and deviations from the paper are explained at the bottom of the file.

 ---